CC&L Infrastructure acquires 80% stake in Sharp Hills wind farm in Alberta

 EDPR will retain a minority equity interest in the Sharp Hills project and continue to manage and operate the facility.
 National Bank Financial Inc. served as financial advisor and Torys LLP as legal counsel to CC&L Infrastructure, while CIBC Capital Markets advised EDPR Canada.

 The completion of this transaction not only enhances CC&L Infrastructure’s position in the renewable energy market but also supports Alberta’s clean energy goals.
-This strategic move signifies a robust commitment to sustainable energy and reflects the growing trend of significant investments in renewable resources globally.
+This strategic move signifies a robust commitment to and reflects the growing trend of significant investments in renewable resources globally.

 Discover more from Business-News-Today.com